-The modernization of business communications at small, medium, and large offices has become a significant matter for many companies.
-Traditional phone lines continue to be an important means with which many offices set up their telephone networks.
-Some of them have long-running contracts they need to fulfil, whereas others simply make use of the infrastructure that is already in place, as they don’t really have the funds to upgrade it.
+Hosted VoIPThe modernization of business communications at small, medium, and large offices has become a significant matter for many companies.
+Traditional phone lines continue to be an important means by which many offices set up their telephone networks.
+Some of them have long-running contracts they need to fulfill, whereas others simply make use of the infrastructure that is already in place, as they don’t really have the funds to upgrade it.

 Hosted VoIP vs. On-Premise VoIP

-When choosing to go with a business VoIP solution, you’ll likely run into two different ways of providing the same service: hosted VOIP platform (which is cloud-based) or on-premise VoIP system.
+When choosing to go with a business VoIP solution, you’ll likely run into two different ways of providing the same service: hosted VoIP platforms (which are cloud-based) or on-premise VoIP systems.

 Hosted VoIP Solution